 College Scorecard is a great starting point for researching and selecting an education institution.
 When you visit College Scorecard, search by program/degree, location, size and more to find a program of study near you.
 You can also use the Scholarship Finder to assist you with locating funding relevant to the military community to help pay for classes.

 Depending on your specific occupation or career field, you may also be required to obtain advanced licenses.
 Many of the business operations occupations in the financial industry require state licensure before you can legally work in that profession.
 For example, a financial advisor or manager must obtain a combination of licenses, which vary based on the products he or she sells.
 In addition to those licenses, smaller firms that manage clients' investments must be registered with state regulators, and larger firms must be registered with the Securities and Exchange Commission.
 Before you invest your time and energy in a specific occupation, you will want to check with an industry professional organization to make sure you meet the qualifications for licensure.
-Be sure to also check out the Spouse Licensure Map for state legislation and licensure information for military spouses in your specific state.

 You can also search for business operations positions using the MySECO Job Search Tools, which include the following: